TalanWeeks/fs-journal/src/reflections/wk4/03-Async-Await.md

 * The main benefits of Aysnc and Await are timing of program and security or data/ stability of code by handling errors.
 It allows the computer to say download an image while it runs other lines of code then when that img is done downloading await will catch it essentially and can provide the data or run a function.

-* afternoon challenge - poke deck
+* afternoon challenge - poke deck- https://talanweeks.github.io/poke-deck/S